r4ds/mastering_shiny_book_solutions/docs/basic-case-study.md

-For example, let's look at the number of times each level within `diag` occurs in the `injuries` dataset:
+Let us look at the top five levels in terms of count within the `diag` column in the `injuries` dataset: